devmaker.net

 Everyone who has ever run a Raspberry Pi as a smart home hub or mini server knows that constant, underlying fear: When will the MicroSD card give up?
 The tiny memory cards were never designed for 24/7 continuous operation and thousands of database write operations per minute.
 With the widespread adoption of the Raspberry Pi 5 and the official M.2 HAT+ board, the tide has now finally turned.
 2026 marks the end of the MicroSD era in the ambitious homelab.
 We'll show you why switching to NVMe SSDs is not just vital for Home Assistant, but essential for survival.

-**The Problem with MicroSD Cards**
+The problem with MicroSD cards

 Raspberry Pi 5 and PCIe change everything

-• Blazing speed: Instead of a maximum of 40 MB/s (SD card) or 300 MB/s (USB 3.0), you can achieve direct read and write speeds of over 800 MB/s via PCIe (even more with PCIe 3.0 mode enabled).
+• Blazing speed: Instead of max.
+40 MB/s (SD card) or 300 MB/s (USB 3.0), over PCIe you reach read and write rates of more than 800 MB/s (even more with PCIe 3.0 mode enabled).

-• Affordable price: Small 128GB or 256GB NVMe SSDs now cost barely more than a high-quality, fast SD card.
+• Affordable price: Small 128 GB or 256 GB NVMe SSDs now cost barely more than a high-quality, fast SD card.

-# Home Assistant OS: Boot from NVMe
+Home Assistant OS: boot from NVMe

-Conclusion: Those who buy cheap, buy twice
+Conclusion: buy cheap, buy twice

 > echo "your thoughts" >> end-of-microsd-nvme-ssds-homelab-2026.responses